blaxk/aws-lambda-middleware/README.md

 ```

 ### trim: *{Boolean}*
-> Remove whitespace from both ends of the Parameter string.
+> When the Trim option is set, whitespaces are removed from both ends of the parameter string.

 The trim option can be applied in three forms.
 ```js